meltano/meltano/docs/src/docs/quickstart.md

 #Added and installed models 'model-carbon-intensity'.
 ```

-To see your newly added model in the Meltano UI, you will need to kill the existing `meltano ui` process using control+c and then restart it again.
+To see your newly added analysis in the Meltano UI, you will need to kill the existing `meltano ui` process using control+c and then restart it again.

 ```bash
 $ control+c
 $ meltano ui
 ```

-Now that you've added your model, you're Analyze page will contain a link to view that model as an interactive dashboard.
-Start exploring and analyzing your data and build dashboards with [Meltano Analyze at http://localhost:5000/analyze](http://localhost:5000/analyze)
+Now that you've added your analysis model, you're Analyze page will contain a link to view its corresponding analysis which manifests as an interactive query builder and data visualizer.
+Start exploring and analyzing your data from which to build savable and shareable dashboards with [Meltano Analyze at http://localhost:5000/analyze](http://localhost:5000/analyze)

-This is where you will see a list of available models:
+This is where you will see a list of available analysis models:

 ![Meltano UI available models](/screenshots/meltano-ui-models.png)

-Click on your model (in the case of our example it is "Region") to begin exploring and querying your data.
+Click on your analysis model (in the case of our example it is "Region") to begin exploring, querying, and visualizing your data.

 ![Meltano UI analyze example carbon emissions data explorer](/screenshots/meltano-ui-analyze-example.png)